 Using the dial software a specific date line and/or time can be drawn and marked for any day of the year (birthday, anniversary, memorial, etc.) for a very unique personalized dial.
 Note that the line or mark will be traced twice in the year, on the date and then 182 days opposite that date.

-The vertical center line on the dial is the noon line; however this marks solar noon, the sun at its true zenith (maximum height) at a specific location.
+The vertical center line on the dial is the noon line; however this marks solar noon, the sun at its true zenith (maximum height or directly overhead) at a specific location.
 Solar or sun time and modern “clock” (standard or universal) time that we use every day are slightly different ways of measuring time.

-Solar time by its nature is very local; meaning solar noon at one town is not exactly solar noon at a town 100 miles east or west.
+Why two different methods of marking time?
+Solar time by its nature is very local; meaning solar noon (sun directly overhead) at one town is not exactly solar noon at a town 100 miles east or west because of the constantly revolving earth .
 During the age of sundials this was not an issue.
 As technology made the world smaller (trains, telephones, airplanes), everyone had to be on the same page time wise.
-A universal system of averaging local time was devised using 24 time zones, one time zone for each hour of the day.
-All clocks within each of the time zones show the same averaged local time for that zone, with one hour jumps between zones.
+A universal system of averaging local time was devised using 24 time zones, one time zone for each hour of the day (360/24 = 15 degree segments).
+All clocks within each of the 24 time zone segments show the same averaged local time for that zone, with one hour jumps between zones.
 Time zones